Tenderly/hardhat-tenderly/packages/tenderly-hardhat/README.md

 tenderly login --authentication-method access-key --access-key {your_access_key} --force
 ```

-Access key can be found under <b>Settings->Authorization->Generate new access key</b> in your [Tenderly dashboard](https://dashboard.tenderly.co).
+Access key can be found under **Settings->Authorization->Generate new access key** in your [Tenderly dashboard](https://dashboard.tenderly.co).

-# Verification types
+# Verification Modes
-This section explains three ways of configuring how you want to verify your contracts.
+This section explains three modes you can configure to verify your contracts.

 First, you need to add the `tenderly` field inside the `HardhatConfig` structure in `hardhat.config.ts`:
 ```ts